Cassandra Manning MA Integrative Arts Psychotherapist & EMDR UKCP & HCPC Accred.

 I'm known to be an open, down-to-earth person who builds strong and supportive relationships with my clients.
 My approach is collaborative, working alongside each individual, and I enjoy working with young people and adults of all ages.

 My training is Integrative, meaning I use a range of differing but complementary theoretical viewpoints in my practice (object relations, attachment theory, person-centred counselling, transactional analysis, etc.), including creative exploration and use of the arts.
 This flexible approach allows me to tailor individual therapy according to the need of the client.
-Although I may use cognitive elements in our work together, please note that CBT is not part of my practice.

 Training, qualifications & experience